Oatmeal is a great source of all the essential nutrients needed by the body.

 Oats are now a part of several Indian recipes that are known for unique textures and tastes.
 However, for simplicity, here is a short rundown of what you need to do to make a quick bowl of breakfast oatmeal.

 Based on the type of oats you’ve chosen, the cooking time varies.
 For steel-cut, rolled, or crushed oats, you will need to simmer for about 10 to 20 minutes for it to completely cook.
 For the oat groat variant, it will take longer, up to 60 minutes.
 Finally, the instant variant is usually the quickest and allows you to get your oatmeal ready in a few minutes; however, it is the most processed of the lot.

 While oatmeal is generally good for health, there are few side effects that are possible.
 Here are a few common risks to take note of:

 However, regardless of the benefits, keep the risks in mind and avoid complications altogether by seeking professional advice.
-With the Bajaj Finserv Health app, you can find the best nutritionists in your area and ensure that your diet actually gives you the results you desire.
-What’s more, you can also book appointments online, right from your smartphone, and consult with doctors virtually over video.
+With the healthcare platform provided by Bajaj Finserv Health, you can get in touch with the best nutritionists in your area and ensure that your diet actually gives you the results you desire.
+What’s more, you can also book appointments online, and consult with doctors virtually over video.
 This makes remote healthcare a reality and helps you get the care you need without any restrictions.
-This app also allows you to track your vitals and maintain digital patient records, which can then be shared with medical professionals as needed.
-With the Bajaj Finserv Health app, you get all these benefits and more, right at your fingertips.
-To get started, download the app for free from the Apple App Store or Google Play today and make sure to include oats in your diet!
+This platform also allows you to track your vitals and maintain digital patient records, which can then be shared with medical professionals as needed.
+Get the best healthcare benefits right at your fingertips!